ex0-tekk/Diabolist-VR/Readme.md

 #

 ## GAMEPLAY PREP
+### Windows Paging File Size
+ - **It is HIGHLY RECOMMENDED to set your pagefile size to 20GB.
+(20,000mb)**
+ - **This is the modded SkyrimVR standard if you have 16GB RAM.**
+ - **Use this number for both the initial size and max size on 1 free SSD with enough space.**
+ - **There is no need to apply this pagefile size setting to multiple hard drives.**

+**Keeping your Windows drive (typically the C: Drive) set to SYSTEM MANAGED SIZE Is HIGHLY RECOMMENDED while using the pagefile setup with 1 free hard drive in this fashion & [Is explained here.](https://www.howto-connect.com/tweak-paging-file-for-better-windows-10-performance/)**
+#
 ### SkyrimVR Install

 **It is CRITICAL to have a 100% fresh install of SkyrimVR available & ready to play with no other files added, It is also CRITICAL to have your SkyrimVR game installed in a folder outside of  C:/Program Files  and  C:/Program Files (x86)  ignore these 2 folders for the entire process of this install guide, due to possible admin rights restrictions.**